Tourist Places to Visit Near Indore Within 200 km: My Favorite Day Trips & Weekend Getaways

 Best season: October to March, when the weather is pleasant for temple visits and ghats.

-What it costs: Entry to temples is free but donations are optional.
+What it costs: Entry to temples is free, but donations are optional.
 Auto fares within town are usually ₹100–150 for short rides.

 How to reach: The smooth drive from Indore via NH52 is the easiest.
 Buses and trains also connect frequently.
 Parking near Mahakaleshwar can be tricky on weekends, so I prefer arriving early.

-Food I loved nearby:
+Food to try nearby:

 • Hot poha-jalebi near the temple lanes (perfect early morning fuel).